Mouarius/preguteca/README.md

 [x] Illustration + little block with building of the month and questions of the month, if click go to the building.
 Disappear on scroll

 ### FINAL FIXES :
-[] fix the addition of new videos
+[x] fix the addition of new videos
-[] + automation of video metadata when pasting youtube url [] fix search bar
+[x] + automation of video metadata when pasting youtube url [] fix search bar
 [] fix iframe
 [] fix html input text posts style